XoioCo/AwkwardFriendship/README.md

 A very awkward way of meeting new people.

-It's a very simple automated system that will randomly tweet someone a positive saying, along with a random image pulled from Flickr.
+It's a very simple system where it will allow the user to randomly tweet someone a positive saying, along with a random image pulled from Flickr.
 I mean REALLY random, [like this one](http://farm8.staticflickr.com/7423/11699597016_412b3e55b6.jpg)

 The hashtag "#awkwardfriendship" will also be attached along with the tweet.